 The quantitative fit test (QNFT) respiratory fit testing method uses an instrument that attaches to a respirator to numerically measure its effectiveness of the amount of leakage that may be taking place.
 The QNFT test does not rely on the test subject/employee’s senses or reaction to irritants and uses 3 different OSHA-approved methods:

 - Generated Aerosol – an aerosol is dispensed into a booth or test chamber and any leaks into respirator are measured.

-- Ambient Aerosol – uses laser technology to measure aerosol concentrations inside and outside of a mask without having to use a test chamber.
+- Ambient Aerosol – uses laser technology to measure aerosol concentrations inside and outside without having to use a test chamber.